Sk2k19/Sk2k19/README.md

 - 👋 Hi, I’m @Sk2k19
-- 👀 I’m interested in development project
+- 👀 I have deep and keen interest in coding.
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning some advance web technologies.
-- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me shivamk.ug19.ec@nitp.ac.in
+- 📫 How to reach me shivamkanaujiya2002@gmail.com

 <!---